-The 2021 Bratislava Conference builds upon the preparations for the 2020 Bratislava Conference, which was postponed due to the COVID-19 pandemic.
-Moving forward, we recognize the importance of continued knowledge advancement in Earth System Governance research, and for additional opportunity to address the turbulent times of 2020.
+The second intake of abstracts was launched to complement the initial Call for Papers.
+This was to recognize the importance of continued knowledge advancement in Earth System Governance research, and for additional opportunity to address the turbulent times of 2020.

-- Deadline for Innovative Sessions: 1 March, 2021
+- Deadline for Innovative Sessions: 1 April 2021 (Closed)

-- Notification of acceptance, second intake: 31 March 2021
+- Notification of acceptance, second intake of Call for Papers: 8 April 2021

 - Full papers due: 22 August 2021